Schenkee/TryHackMe-Guides/Blue/Blue.md

 ## 🛠️ Cracking:

-Let's proceed by first dumping the hashes of our target machines user passwords.
+Let's proceed by first dumping the hashes of the target machines user passwords.
 This can be done with a meterpreter command ```hashdump```

 This might take a minute but once completed will dump the username and has details in the terminal.
 ![Cracking - Hashdump](./Images/Cracking%20-%20Hashdump.png)
-This will provide the details to asnwer the first question of this section: **What is the name of the non-default user?**
+This will provide the details to answer the first question of this section: **What is the name of the non-default user?**

-Now open a text file on the attacking machine with your prefered text editor and paste in the final portion **Jon's** password hash as below.
+Now open a text file on the attacking machine with a preferred text editor and paste in the final portion **Jon's** password hash as below.
 ![Cracking - jon.txt](./Images/Cracking%20-%20jon.txt.png)

 Once the file has been saved use **Hashcat** to crack this.